improbable-eng/perforce-buildkite-plugin/README.md

 * Implement new functionality
 * Iterate via unit tests

-Making changes to hooks/
+Making changes to hooks/ and scripts called by hooks
 * Add entries to local-pipeline.yml to test new behaviour
-* Point it at a real perforce server, or run one on localhost.
+* Run a perforce server on localhost
 * Run `make` at repo root
 * This vendors the plugin and runs the pipeline locally